pmclean1964/azure-dementia-api/infrastructure/README.md

     - storageAccountName=stgdementiaapi001
     - keyVaultResourceGroup=rg-shared-secrets
     - keyVaultName=dementiadbsecrets
+    - parametersFile=infrastructure/parameters.example.json
   - Optionally enable whatIf=true to preview changes.
 - On push to main affecting files under infrastructure/**, the workflow will deploy using repository Variables when inputs are not provided.
+If any required values are still missing, it will attempt to read them from the default parameters file before failing with guidance.